Hit enter to search or ESC to close

 Despite starting from a strong base, Gillian says the business has been careful not to be complacent and underestimate the journey ahead, and this became even more evident with the ongoing presence of Covid-19.

-“As one of the country’s leading insurance brokers, we take our responsibilities towards clients, our people and the industry very seriously.
+“As one of New Zealand's leading insurance brokers, we take our responsibilities towards clients, our people and the industry very seriously.

 “Covid-19 highlighted this more than ever, as we’ve needed to support both our people and clients in ways we’ve not had to before.”

 The business recognised early on that shifting behaviours and instilling new habits is tough at the best of times.
-And with Covid-19 only exacerbating that, Gillian says it was important to be persistent in keeping FSLAA objectives in mind amid remote working and supporting clients through uncertainty.
+And with Covid-19 only exacerbating that, Gillian says it was important to be persistent in keeping Financial Services Legislation Amendment Act objectives in mind amid remote working and supporting clients through uncertainty.

-“As one of the country’s leading insurance brokers, we take our responsibilities towards clients, our people and the industry very seriously."
+“As one of New Zealand's leading insurance brokers, we take our responsibilities towards clients, our people and the industry very seriously."

 Gillian Granger, Crombie Lockwood